BlaqueDevs/se-assignment-day-4-software-project-management-gadiony/README.md

 - **Competitive Landscape**: Key players include Salesforce, HubSpot, and Microsoft Dynamics, with a trend towards consolidation and innovation in automation and integration.
 - **Customer Insights**: Surveys indicate a growing preference for solutions with advanced analytics and seamless integration capabilities, highlighting opportunities for differentiation.

-By analyzing these data points, you can assess the market size and growth potential for your software, understand the competitive landscape, and identify opportunities for expansion and development.

 ## 13. How can understanding market trends inform your software’s positioning and development?Understanding market trends is crucial for effectively positioning and developing software.
 Here’s how it can guide these aspects: